muratkilic1978/wordpress-custom-theme-development/README.md

 }
 ```

-### Step06 - Convert statis HTML Template into WordPress
+### Step06 - Convert static HTML Template into WordPress
-1. Go and download a static HTML Template that is already made from github.com.
-Here is the URL: **https://github.com/LearnWebCode/university-static**
+1. Go and download a static HTML Template that is already made from github.com. \* A Special thank to Brad Schiff owner of
+LearnWebCode for inspiring me to make this WordPress Custom Theme tutorial-guide.
+Here is the URL to the static HTML source-code from LearnWebCode By Brad Schiff.: **https://github.com/LearnWebCode/university-static**
-2. After having downloaded all static files from github.com, you get foolowing folders and files:
+2. After having downloaded all static files from github.com, you now have following folders and files:
 - CSS *folder*
 - JS *folder*
 - Images *folder*